Respaired/Darya_TTS/README.md

 The goal of this project was to see if I could develop the fastest modern speech synthesizer possible (especially on cpu) on a limited budget, without compromising on the model size. <br>

-for more details check [here](https://huggingface.co/Respair/Darya_TTS/blob/main/FootNotes_Limitations.md).
+for more details please check [here](https://huggingface.co/Respair/Darya_TTS/blob/main/FootNotes_Limitations.md).

 ## Training